July 2, 2026

 Where Ciela Fits

 Disclosed plainly: Ciela is the publisher, and the fair recommendation is not "everyone should buy it."
-It is "if winning clients is your bottleneck, a demo-first tool at $399 per year is a low-risk bet against a problem Reddit says is real."
-Ciela provisions a live, personalized demo agent for each prospect – loaded with their company name and services, wrapped in their branding – and drops it into your outreach so they experience a working agent built on their own business before any call, because roughly 67 percent of B2B buyers would rather try the product than be pitched it.
+It is "if winning clients is your bottleneck, a demo-first tool at Client Accelerator at $1,499 one-time is a low-risk bet against a problem Reddit says is real."
+Ciela provisions a live, personalized demo agent for each prospect – loaded with their company name and services, wrapped in their branding – and leaves it ready to drop into your outreach so they experience a working agent built on their own business before any call, because roughly 67 percent of B2B buyers would rather try the product than be pitched it.

-Ciela Engine is $399 per year with the live per-prospect demos included, priced as the sales tool it is rather than as a per-minute runtime.
+Ciela's coached program is Client Accelerator at $1,499 one-time and includes 90 days of the platform with live per-prospect demos, priced as the sales tool it is rather than as a per-minute runtime.
 If you want the adjacent reading, our take on white-label demo software for agencies covers the category, and the Ciela vs Vapi Reddit comparison shows how it sits alongside a build platform.

 Frequently Asked Questions